ykalathiya-2/flask-container-vm/README.md

 **Happy Learning!** 🚀

 This project is designed to help beginners understand containerization and performance testing.
-Start with the basic setup and gradually explore the monitoring features!
+Start with the basic setup and gradually explore the differences between containers and VMs!